Expat Exchange

 When we asked expats and global nomads about the quality of medical care in Granada, they replied:

 "Granada offers a wide range of medical services for its citizens and visitors.
 The city has several public and private hospitals, as well as numerous clinics and health centers.
 The public hospitals provide free or low-cost medical care, while the private hospitals offer more specialized services.
 Granada also has a number of pharmacies, which provide prescription and over-the-counter medications.
-Additionally, the city has a number of specialized medical centers, such as those for dentistry, optometry, and physical therapy," commented one expat who moved to Granada.
+Additionally, the city has a number of specialized medical centers, such as those for dentistry, optometry, and physical therapy," said an expat in Granada.

 Are healthcare and health insurance expensive in Granada?

 "We have a private health insurance with Sanitas and are happy with them.
 It’s acceptable at our nearest hospital.
 Sanitas was most well known health insurance among expats.
-They will take payments without a Spanish bank account, which we find very convenient because we didn’t have a Spanish bank account last year before we moved to Spain," remarked one expat in Granada.
+They will take payments without a Spanish bank account, which we find very convenient because we didn’t have a Spanish bank account last year before we moved to Spain," wrote one expat.

 What are emergency services like in Granada?